maneo/personal-blog/_posts/2025-06-01-stories-from-old-newspapers.md

 ---
 layout: post
-title: Stories from old newspapers
+title: Stories from old newspapers - IG profile update
 ---

 During my sabbatical I allowed myself to dive into a few things which I was always interested in.
 Inspired by several cool social media profiles created by former Allegro colleagues, I decided to use this medium to share my findings related to local, historical newspapers (Poznań!).